jinjagit/downtime/README.md

 # downtime
-Use simple pings to detect and record internet downtime.
+Use pings to detect and record internet downtime.

 Designed to run continuously, probably on a Raspberry Pi.
 Logs connection up / down events to a log file.